Memory Care in Nashville, NC

 Trinity Retirement Villas #2

 Trinity Retirement Villas #2 is located at 223 North Lumber Street in Nashville, NC, 27856.
-It offers dementia and memory care in Nashville, North Carolina in Nash county, and amenities that consist of linen service, secure courtyard, daily fitness and music therapy.
-Trinity Retirement Villas #2 is able to accommodate a maximum of 12 secured units for dementia.
+It offers dementia, Alzheimer’s and memory care in Nashville, North Carolina in Nash county, and amenities that include changing linens, secure courtyard, regular fitness classes and personalized care plans.
+Trinity Retirement Villas #2 is able to accommodate a maximum of 12 secured units for memory care.

 Trinity Retirement Villas #1

 Trinity Retirement Villas #1 is located at 222 North Lumber Street in Nashville, NC, 27856.
-It offers dementia and Alzheimer’s care in Nashville, NC in Nash county, with amenities that include bathing assistance, structured activities, group activities and music therapy.
-Trinity Retirement Villas #1 can accommodate up to 12 secured units for Alzheimer’s.
+It offers memory care in Nashville, North Carolina in Nash county, and amenities that consist of dressing assistance, continence management, regular fitness classes and individual care plans.
+Trinity Retirement Villas #1 is able to accommodate a total of 12 secured units for memory care.

 Brekenridge Retirement Center

 Brekenridge Retirement Center is located at 2500 Hunter Hill Road in Rocky Mount, NC, 27804.
-It offers dementia, Alzheimer’s and memory care in Rocky Mount, North Carolina in Nash county, with amenities that include bathing assistance, regular wellness checkups, group activities and personalized care plans.
-Brekenridge Retirement Center is capable of accommodating a maximum of 64 secured units for Alzheimer’s and dementia.
+It offers dementia, Alzheimer’s and memory care in Rocky Mount, North Carolina in Nash county, with amenities that include transportation to appointments, indoor and outdoor activities, studio and one bedroom floor plans and individual care plans.
+Brekenridge Retirement Center can accommodate a total of 64 secured units for dementia.

 Brookdale Rocky Mount

 Brookdale Rocky Mount is located at 650 Goldrock Road in Rocky Mount, NC, 27804.
-It offers memory and Alzheimer’s care in Rocky Mount, NC in Nash county, and services that include dressing assistance, regular wellness checkups, studio and one bedroom floor plans and a secured environment.
-Brookdale Rocky Mount is capable of accommodating up to 60 secured units for memory care.
+It offers memory and Alzheimer’s care in Rocky Mount, NC in Nash county, and services that include dressing assistance, memory care activities, studio and one bedroom floor plans and dementia-trained staff.
+Brookdale Rocky Mount is able to accommodate a total of 60 secured units for Alzheimer’s and dementia.

 Spring Arbor Of Rocky Mount

 Spring Arbor Of Rocky Mount is located at 1251 S. Winstead Avenue in Rocky Mount, NC, 27803.
-It offers memory care in Rocky Mount, NC in Nash county, with amenities that consist of 24/7 care, regular wellness checkups, routine fitness activities and a Barbershop.
-Spring Arbor Of Rocky Mount is able to accommodate a maximum of 84 secured units for dementia and memory care.
+It offers dementia care in Rocky Mount, NC in Nash county, with services that include dental care, dementia-friendly menus, routine fitness activities and on-site therapy.
+Spring Arbor Of Rocky Mount is capable of accommodating up to 84 secured units for memory care.

 Frequently Asked Questions About Memory Care Communities in Nashville, North Carolina